Shared mobility in Brussels: e-scooters, bicycles, taxis and the battle over concessions

 The indirectly related measures are:

-- New Regional Mobility Plan replacing Good Move (focused on school zones)
+- New Regional Mobility Plan succeeding Good Move (focused on school zones)

 - Maintaining the LEZ (pass 350 EUR/year, fine reduced to 80 EUR)